aletej96/Python-classes/README.md

    - Extracting and preprocessing data.
    - Building and saving a machine learning pipeline using MLflow.
    - Deploying the pipeline for future use.

----

-## Contributing
-If you would like to contribute to this project, please follow these steps:
-1. Fork the repository.
-2. Create a new branch